Colack/Bunsen/README.md

 To build bunsen, go to your specified version folder in the `src` folder and view the `README.md` file for instructions.
 You can also view the [BUILDING](BUILDING.md) file for more info.

-## Planned Features

-Periodic Bunsen is still in development, and is not yet complete.
-Planned features include:

-- [ ] Calculating the weight of an isotope
-- [ ] Calculating Lambda max
-- [ ] Calculating the number of moles for a compound
-- [ ] Calculating Wavelength
-- [ ] Calculating Energy in Joules

 ## Contributing

 If you would like to contribute to Periodic Bunsen, please read the [CONTRIBUTING](CONTRIBUTING.md) file for more info.
+You can also view all upcoming features and what to work on [here](https://github.com/Colack/Bunsen/issues/1).